maldworth/gphoto2pp/EXAMPLES.md

 ```
 Example 10
 ----------
 This example shows how to make a tethered listener.
-GPhoto2 has an example 'sample-tether.c'.
+GPhoto2 has an example *sample-tether.c*.
 This has a loop it uses for the wait_for_event, and so in C++11 we are able to easily use threads with an observer pattern.
 This functoinality is all baked into gphoto2pp, and all you need to do is subscribe for the event type, and start the listener.
 You can use lambda functions, or if you have an instance method you want to bind the event to instead, you can use std::bind with the function and instance reference.
 ```cpp
 #include "camera_wrapper.hpp"